 ADJUSTABLE LIFE VS. UNIVERSAL LIFE INSURANCE

-How Adjustable Life Insurance Works
+How Does Adjustable Life Insurance Work?

 MONEYGEEK EXPERT TIP

-An adjustable life policy can take the form of various structures that cater to different investment preferences and financial goals, such as flexible premium indexed adjustable life insurance, where the cash value is linked to a financial index or a flexible premium multifunded life option, which allows for the allocation of premiums to different investment accounts within the policy.
-This adaptability enables policyholders to tailor their life insurance to specific financial strategies and changing personal circumstances.
+Adjustable life policies come in various structures that cater to different investment preferences and financial goals.
+Examples include flexible premium indexed adjustable life insurance, where the cash value is linked to a financial index, or a flexible premium multifunded life option, which allows you to allocate premiums to different investment accounts within the policy.

-The availability and structure of such options depend on the specific insurance products offered by individual insurers.
 Compare your options to determine the right policy and provider.
 Consulting a financial advisor or an insurance expert can also help.

 Adjustable Life Insurance Pros and Cons